Published: 25 September 2020

 This comes as the number of people in the UK who have signed up to take part in COVID-19 research through the NHS COVID-19 vaccine research registry hits 250,000.

-Participants aged between 18-85 years will help test the safety and effectiveness of a new COVID-19 vaccine, developed by US biotechnology company Novavax, at a number of National Institute for Health Research (NIHR) regional sites across the UK, including Lancashire, the Midlands, Greater Manchester, London, Glasgow and Belfast.
+Participants aged between 18-85 years will help test the safety and effectiveness of a new COVID-19 vaccine, developed by US biotechnology company Novavax, at a number of NIHR regional sites across the UK, including Lancashire, the Midlands, Greater Manchester, London, Glasgow and Belfast.

 The Novavax trials are Phase 3, a large trial focusing on the vaccine’s effectiveness, with further checks on safety in a larger population.
 This followed earlier, smaller studies (phase 1 and phase 2) that reported positive results, and which focused on safety and whether there were signs the vaccine could work.

 The Novavax trials are the second to commence in the UK, following AstraZeneca phase 3 trials at University of Oxford.
 Participants for the Phase 3 trial will be drawn from the NHS Covid-19 vaccine research registry.

 The registry was launched in July to help create a database of people who consent to be contacted by the NHS to take part in clinical studies with the aim to help speed up the development of a safe and effective vaccine against coronavirus.
 It has been developed as part of the UK Government’s Vaccine Taskforce, in partnership with the NIHR, NHS Digital, and the Northern Ireland, Scottish and Welsh Governments.

 With several more studies for potential vaccine candidates expected to start before the end of the year, UK researchers are particularly encouraging additional volunteers from Black, Asian and minority ethnic backgrounds, and people with underlying health conditions and the over 65s, to be part of vaccine research so that any vaccines developed will work for as many people as possible.